OpenRoberta/openroberta-lab/Docker/_README.txt

 3. NOW EVERYTHING IS READY TO CREATE A DISTRIBUTION:

 Run the "gen" image.
 It will
-- retrieve the develop branch of the openroberta-lab from github
+- fetch the branch selected when the "gen" image was build from github
-- execute a maven build to generate the openrobertalab artifacts
+- execute a maven build to generate the artifacts
-- export these artifacts into a installation directory
+- export the artifacts into a installation directory
-- create docker images:
+- create several docker images:
-  - "openrobertalab" contains a server ready to co-operate with a db server
+  - "openroberta_lab" contains a server ready to co-operate with a db server
-  - "openrobertadb" contains a production-ready db server
+  - "openroberta_db" contains a production-ready db server
-  - "openrobertalaupgrade" contains an administration service working with an embedded database to upgrade the database
+  - "openroberta_upgrade" contains an administration service working with an embedded database to upgrade the database
-  - "openrobertalabembedded" contains a server working with an embedded database
+  - "openroberta_embedded" contains a server working with an embedded database
-  - "openrobertaemptydbfortest" contains for test/debug a container with an empty database
+  - "openroberta_emptydbfortest" contains for test/debug a container with an empty database

 When the "gen" image is run,
 - the first -v arguments makes the "real" docker demon available in the "gen" container.